 Another motivational driver, particularly among some pre-medical students, were existing personal ties to Ghana.
+This emerged in two ways: some students were first-time participants drawn by family or ancestral connections to Ghana, while others had prior mission experience that informed their decision to return.
 Some pre-medical students revealed how their experiences in previous medical mission trips had exposed them to the health needs of the Ghanaian people.
 Others intimated their personal connections via Ghanaian ancestry and having seen or heard about the health care challenges faced by some communities in Ghana from family.
 A pre-medical student explained that “…as a Ghanaian living in the US [United States], this will be an opportunity to have a direct change in the lives of my fellow Ghanaians having limited access to healthcare services.”
 This expression demonstrated a personal connection and commitment to addressing healthcare challenges in Ghana.
 In such instances, some pre-medical students’ desires to participate in a medical mission in Ghana stemmed from a sense of responsibility.
 Similar to this, some pre-medical students noted a deep-seated sense of obligation towards their responsibility to improve others’ health as driving their decision to travel to Ghana.
 As one pre-medical student stated, “….
 I am passionate for fulfilling my heart desire for helping others and seeing the smallest thing that I can do every day to help make someone’s life better.”
 Overall, pre-medical students were more likely than medical students to discuss motivations for participation that extended beyond providing patient care and supporting health system engagement in Ghana.